Arthur Pillans Laurie

-Prof Arthur Pillans Laurie FRSE LLD (1861–1949) was a Scottish chemist who pioneered the scientific analysis of paintings, especially by Rembrandt.
-He also was a fascist sympathiser who opposed the Second World War.
+Prof Arthur Pillans Laurie FRSE LLD (6 November 1861 – 7 October 1949) was a Scottish chemist who pioneered the scientific analysis of paintings, especially by Rembrandt.
+He was also a Nazi sympathiser who opposed the Second World War.

 Early life

 Laurie was born on 6 November 1861, the son of Simon Somerville Laurie FRSE and his wife, Catherine Ann Hibburd.
 The family lived at Brunstane House, a 17th-century country house, south of Portobello, in eastern Edinburgh.
 He was the brother of zoologist Malcolm Laurie (1866–1932), also a fellow of the RSE.

 Laurie was educated at Edinburgh Academy from 1871 to 1878 and then studied Science at University of Edinburgh and then King's College, Cambridge, where he took a first in science in 1884.